Existence-First — Canonical Manifesto

 Nothing here explains how to implement anything.

-This manifesto precedes all derivations, interpretations, and implementations aligned with Existence-First.
+This manifesto precedes all interpretations, structures, and infrastructures derived from the Existence-First principle.

 1. What This Manifesto Is (and Is Not)